 You may be intimidated, given the ambiguous nature of the questions, which vary from company to company.
 But luckily, the general format is predictable.

 Your hiring manager will evaluate the way you go about solving technical problems.

-They will look at your logical decision-making in the face of uncertainty, your confidence in tackling risks, your capacity to pivot in light of new information, and many other factors.
+They will look at your decision-making in the face of uncertainty, your confidence in tackling risks, your capacity to pivot in light of new information, and many other factors.

 This guide is designed to help you nail your system design interview.